 The o1 Promise vs. The o1 Reality

-Then developers, lawyers, and businesses started using it for real work.
-And the hallucinations didn't decrease—in many cases, they increased, but with a dangerous new characteristic: o1's wrong answers came wrapped in confident, detailed reasoning that made them harder to detect.
+Then developers, lawyers, and businesses started using o1 for real work.
+Hallucinations didn't decrease.
+In many cases, they increased, but with a dangerous new characteristic: o1's wrong answers came wrapped in confident, detailed reasoning that made them harder to detect.
+By early 2025 this had become a documented, industry-wide reckoning.
+Today, that reckoning has matured into a set of design principles that every responsible AI product team applies, but only because o1 made the problem impossible to ignore.

 Real-World Damage: When Hallucinations Have Consequences